Looking to travel to Budapest on a budget? Here are seven free things to do in Budapest that won’t cost you a dime…

 1) Climb Gellért Hill…

-2) Go the Great Market Hall
+3) Visit the Great Market Hall

-Take your time having a wander around; it’s a treasure trove of traditional food, Hungarian paprika, clothes, bags and more matryoshka dolls than I’d seen in my life.
+Take your time having a wander around; it’s a treasure trove of traditional food, Hungarian paprika, clothes, bags and more matryoshka dolls than I’d ever seen in my life.
 If you’re anything like me and you’re on a budget Ryanair flight home you certainly won’t have any room for souvenirs, but it’s lovely to see and it gives you a real sense of what Budapest is all about.

-4) Cross the Chain Bridge
+6) Cross the Chain Bridge

-5) Visit Heroes Square
+7) Visit Heroes Square

 Looking for more free things to do in Budapest?
 Then why not visit Heroes Square?
 We stumbled on the square on the way back from the Szechenyi thermal baths, but I’m so glad we did because it’s definitely worth seeing.
 This is where you’ll find the Millenary Monument, which was designed in 1896 and is a 36 metre pillar topped by the archangel Gabriel.
 It’s so tall that you might struggle to include it in a photograph!